glic3rinu/passlib/docs/lib/passlib.hash.md5_crypt.rst

     add the first N bytes of digest B to digest A.

-14. For each bit of the binary representation of the length of the password string, starting with the lowest value bit position, up to and including the largest bit set to 1:
+14. For each bit of the binary representation of the length of the password string; starting with the lowest value bit, up to and including the largest bit set to 1:

     a.
-If the bit is set 1, add the first character of the password to digest A.
+If the current bit is set 1, add the first character of the password to digest A.
     b.
 Otherwise, add a NULL character to digest A.

 15. Finish MD5 digest A.

+..

 16. For 1000 rounds (round values 0..999 inclusive),
     perform the following steps: